AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/writing_contracts/notes/address_note.md

 title: Using Address Note in Aztec.nr
 ---

 Address notes hold one unique property - an `address` in the type `AztecAddress`.
+It also holds `npk_m_hash` and `randomness`, similar to other note types.

 ## AddressNote

 This is the AddressNote struct:

-#include_code address_note_def noir-projects/aztec-nr/address-note/src/address_note.nr rust
+#include_code address_note_struct noir-projects/aztec-nr/address-note/src/address_note.nr rust

 ## Importing AddressNote